Interlisp/medley/BUILDING.md

 Historically, building the medley image (called a "sysout") was called "doing a loadup".
 Back in the day, a loadup took the better part of a day, and no one would do the whole thing -- there was no automation.

+## Prerequisites

+In these instructions, there is an assumption that the loadup scripts can find other repositories.
+All of the loadup scripts have to find `lde` and `ldex` or `ldisdl` and also `ldeinit`.

+Loadups use the run-medley script, which looks for Maiko (actually the lde & ldeinit executables) as follows:

+1. lde (ldeinit) on PATH
+2. In the `<osversion>.<machinetype>` subdirectory of the directory specified by $MAIKODIR
+3. In the `<osversion>.<machinetype>` subdirectory of the directory specified by $MEDLEYDIR/../maiko/
+4. In the `<osversion>.<machinetype>` subdirectory of the directory specified by $MEDLEYDIR/maiko/

+where $MEDLEYDIR is the directory from which you called the loadup script.

 ## Make everything

 The shell command: